bradleykneale/bradleykneale.github.io/post33.md

 ## MOVEMENT

-Bradley is now a lot more agile.
+Bradley is a lot more agile.
 He has become a super fast crawler and is great at climbing onto and off the sofas (29.08), over cushions and through tunnels.
 ![SOFA.jpg](SOFA.jpg "SOFA.jpg")

 Bradley has not walked unaided yet but it doesn’t feel far off.
 He has managed to walk without my hands the other day (29.08) whilst leaning on my legs as I edged backwards.